blinken/paradar/doc/user-manual.md

 * Purple/red light: indicates an aircraft - nearby (less than 15km distant).
 The
   colour fades slowly from blue to red as the aircraft comes closer - a bright red light indicates that the aircraft is very close.
+* Light orange light: altitude indicator in flight mode.
+See more on this below.

 Note that aircraft distance indication (the colour of an aircraft indicator light, from blue -> red) only considers the horizontal distance.
 That is, an